Age is all in the mind.

 - Esidisi from Battle Tendency, even compared to the rest of the Pillar Men, who can live for thousands of years, is a senior.
 However, being a Pillar Man, he is a mighty senior who still gave Joseph a tough fight after his month-long Training from Hell.

 - Joseph Joestar during Stardust Crusaders, who, despite being 69, still possesses a muscular physique due to the age-slowing effects of the Ripple.
 However, by Diamond is Unbreakable, at just shy of 80, age has finally caught up with him, leaving him elderly and senile.

 - Likewise, Joseph's wife, Suzi Q, is shown to still have quite the figure, even as an old lady.

-- Albert "004" Heinrich in Cyborg 009, specially in the 2001 series where aside of having been in his 30's when cyborgized, he spent decades in cryogenization.
+- Albert "004" Heinrich in Cyborg 009, specially in the 2001 series where aside from having been in his 30s when cyborgized, he spent decades in cryogenization.

 - In Private Actress, the 50-something actor Masakazu Ogata (aka Shiho's father, who doesn't know about her until the second half of the story) is famous for three things.
 One, his genuine acting skills.
 Two, his womanizing.
 Three, how beautifully he has aged.

 - Sebas Tian certainly looks the part as a charming elder gentleman with impeccable manners and hair apparently silvered with age.
 The subversion is that he is originally a computer game NPC and thus technically only three years old.

 - The first episode of Skull-face Bookseller Honda-san has the title character interacting with a very handsome gray-haired man.
 Much awkwardness ensues when he tries to buy Hentai, which isn't available at the bookstore.